-The first Bitcoin-linked ETF (BITO) launched in the US on October 19, 2021.
+The first Bitcoin-linked exchange-traded fund (ETF), BITO, launched in the US on 19 Oct 2021.
 Other Bitcoin-linked or physically-backed ETFs and ETNs have been around for some time in other markets, but this new ETF attracted a lot of attention because it is listed in the US.

 By numbers it was a major success, with over 1 billion US dollars in volume on its first day of trading, over 1 billion US dollars in assets under management after two days of trading, marking it as one of the most successful ETFs debuts on record.